*Available only for non-registered accounts

 Withdrawing from a redeemable GIC early will cause your GIC to only earn interest at a lower early redemption rate.
 If you don’t withdraw early and hold the GIC until maturity, you’ll receive a higher interest rate.

 Early redemption rates can be very low at some banks.
-For example, RBC's redemption rate as of August 2022 is 0% if you cash-out your redeemable GIC before 1 year has passed.
+For example, RBC's redemption rate as of August 2023 is 0.75% if you cash-out your redeemable GIC after 30-59 days has passed, with it increasing up to 1.5% before 1 year has passed.
 If you had held the redeemable GIC for 1 year to 2 years less a day, the redemption rate is 0.05%.
-That's a paltry amount of interest to earn for keeping your money locked up for up to two years!
+That's a paltry amount of interest to earn for keeping your money locked up longer for up to two years!

 Non-redeemable GICs are locked-in until the end of your term.
 Your bank or GIC provider may offer exceptions, such as if you are facing financial hardship, but you may have to pay penalties.
 In some cases, you might not be able to withdraw from a non-redeemable GIC early at all.
 In exchange, non-redeemable GICs offer higher interest rates than redeemable and cashable GICs.